 In Mosaic mode observations it is possible to include OM exposures, but only during stable pointing periods avoiding re-pointing slews.

-It has to be remarked that the Mosaic observing mode does not mean new operating modes of the instruments, except for the offset table used in the EPIC-pn exposures.
+It has to be remarked that the Mosaic observing mode is not a new operating mode of the instruments, except for the offset table used in the EPIC-pn exposures.
 Therefore, the descriptions of the instruments in § 3 are all applicable, including the recommendations, caveats, warnings, alerts and restrictions.

 An exposure map simulator tool is available under the link: